 Knysza is a toasted bun filled with white and red cabbage, tomato, cucumber and canned corn, generously topped with sauce (garlic, mayonnaise or spicy) and sprinkled with roasted onion.
 It is also available with various types of cheese and/or meat added.
 Commonly associated with the Wrocław Main railway station, and often mentioned as the first, and sometimes the only, element of culture and language specific only to polish Lower Silesia.

-In Lubawka, near the Czech border, the second-largest station building in Lower Silesia – it stretches nearly 300 meters.
-Once a grand hub, it was abandoned post-1945, partially burned in 1991, and left to decay after train service stopped in 2004.
+Lubawka’s train station, once a grand hub, was abandoned post-1945, partially burned in 1991, and left to decay after train service stopped in 2004.
 A plan to turn it into a luxury hotel fell through.
-Like most local industry, the town’s factories were shut down and demolished after 1989.
+Like most local industry, the border town’s factories were shut down and demolished after 1989.